JackDerksen/minui/README.md

 }
 ```

-Run the program with the command: `cargo run --example basic_usage`
+Run the example program with the command: `cargo run --example basic_usage`

 ## Building Terminal Games with MinUI